MoOx/phenomic/docs/content/docs/usage/collections.md

 ---
-title: How to use Collections in Statinamic
+title: How to use Collections in Phenomic
 incomplete: true
 ---

-By default, Statinamic provides 2 things to help you work with collections:
+By default, Phenomic provides 2 things to help you work with collections:

 - it creates a file that contains all page metadata in a unique collection,
 - it provides a helper that helps you filter/sort/limit the collection.